tvdboom/ATOM/docs_sources/api/models/lars.md

 ## Methods

-The [plots][available-plots] and [prediction methods][] can be called directly from the model.
+The [plots][available-plots] can be called directly from the model.
 The remaining utility methods can be found hereunder.

 :: methods:
     toc_only: False